 Mental health and wellbeing is about thoughts, feelings and relationships and comes up in all areas of your life.
 Your mental health can change at different times and is affected by lots of different things.
-Below is some more information about Mental Health, lots of links to useful pages, and 5 steps to protecting or improving your mental health.
+Below is some more information about Mental Health and lots of links to useful pages.

 Mental Health problems are very common.
 About a quarter of people will have some kind of problem with their mental health in the course of a year.
 It is just as important to look after your mental health as it is to look after your physical health - they can both affect each other.
-Mental health is about more than just mental illness - even if you don't have any kind of mental illness you can have poor mental health, and someone with a mental illness can have good mental health.
 This is not set for your whole life, and can change at different times for different reasons.

 There are things you can do to look after your mental health - here are SAMH's (Scottish Association for Mental Health) 5 ways to better Mental Health...